Piryanshu88/Piryanshu88/README.md

 <h4>I am passionate about technology.
 Apps that are interesting and useful are what I'm passionate about.
 And I'm enthusiastic about learning and willing to work across multiple technologies and domains.
 Exploring cutting-edge technologies and using them to solve real-life problems sparked my interest.</h4>

 <img align="right"  width="55%" height="310px" src="https://camo.githubusercontent.com/cae12fddd9d6982901d82580bdf321d81fb299141098ca1c2d4891870827bf17/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f302a37513379765349765f7430696f4a2d5a2e676966"></img>
-- ⚗️ I am a Full Stack (MERN) web developer.
+- ⚗️ I am a SWE.

-- 👀 I’m interested in Mern Stacks and Animation...
+- 👀 I’m interested in Mern Stacks,Android development and Animation...

 - 🌍 I'm based in Delhi,New Delhi